Biswas57/kaflow/README.md

 Concurrency:
 - Thread Safety: To handle concurrent operations without issues, the system will use synchronization via the Singleton Pattern for the Tributary Cluster.
+- Java synchronization and Executor Service Library to manage parallel message handling ensuring thread-safe operations across producer and consumer threads for real-time data integrity in the event processing pipeline.

 Generics:
 - Type Flexibility: The system uses Java generics to handle messages of any type, making the system able to adapt to different data types without duplicating code.